Thepnathi/temporal-network-visualisation/README.md

 * Dynamic time slider
 * Extra add zoom
 * Extra add circle to each node
+* Add colour field in the dataset.
+Draw each network by different colours

 ## D3 Graph Network Examples